ooikk/Arduino-Documentation/07_SDCard_Display/SDCard.md

   needle.pushRotated(angle, TFT_BLACK);  // needle with black background color TFT_BLACK
 ```

-2. pushRotated to aother sprite
+2. pushRotated to another sprite
 When pushing a rotated needle into a bigger sprite, you only need to think about two pivot points, and they work together like a hinge and a nail on a wall.
 The Mental Model
 Imagine: